 (4) Update and prepare annually a statewide Capital Improvement Program for submission to the Council of Transportation.
-The first year of the Program shall consist of transportation programs and projects to be advanced in that year based upon the prioritization ranking process specified in subsection (2) of this section.
+The first year of the Program shall consist of transportation programs and projects to be advanced in that year based upon the prioritization ranking process specified in paragraph (2) of this section.
 No program or project will be funded for implementation except those that can with reasonable certainty be advertised for bid that year.
-Proposed projects or programs for the remaining years of the 6-year Capital Improvement Program shall be pursued in accordance with the prioritization ranking process specified in subsection (2) of this section.
+Proposed projects or programs for the remaining years of the 6-year Capital Improvement Program shall be pursued in accordance with the prioritization ranking process specified in paragraph (2) of this section.
 The estimated cost of the Program for each year shall not exceed the estimated federal and state funds available for transportation purposes during that year.
 The estimated federal and state fund availability will be developed annually by the Department of Transportation based upon the dollar amount of funds available and the ability to use the funds for a specific program or project.

 (5) Review any priority changes that would result in the introduction of new projects or programs to a proposed or adopted Department Capital Improvements Program and make recommendations on such priority changes or introduction of new projects or programs based on the criteria and formula-based process which establish the priorities or projects and programs.
 The Department shall fully document its recommendations in a written report to the Council on Transportation.